-Armando Christian Pérez, (born 1981) better known by his stage name Pitbull, is an American rapper.
+Armando Christian Pérez, (born January 15, 1981) better known by his stage name Pitbull, is an American rapper.
 His first recorded mainstream performance was on a solo track from Lil Jon’s 2002 album Kings of Crunk, which featured Pitbull rapping over Jon’s production.
-In 2004, Pitbull released his debut album titled M.I.A.M.I. (short for Money Is A Major Issue), under TVT Records; the album included production from high-profile producers Lil Jon and Jim Jonsin.
+In 2004, Pitbull released his debut album titled M.I.A.M.I. (backronym for Money Is A Major Issue), under TVT Records; the album included production from high-profile producers Lil Jon and Jim Jonsin.
 Pitbull later released his second album El Mariel, in 2006 and his third, The Boatlift, in 2007.
 His fourth album, Rebelution (2009), included the hit single “I Know You Want Me (Calle Ocho)”, which was his first internationally popular song, and ultimately peaked at number two on the Billboard Hot 100.

 Pitbull’s 2011 album Planet Pit, featured the single “Give Me Everything”, which was his first number-one single on the Billboard Hot 100.
 The song reached number one worldwide and featured fellow artists Ne-Yo, Nayer and Afrojack.
 Pitbull also released “Timber” in October 2013 from his EP album Meltdown and was a global hit, reaching number one in many countries and making it to number one on the Billboard Hot 100 and the UK Singles Chart for a total of 20 number-one positions worldwide.
 The song has charted worldwide making it his second one to do so.
 He performed the song in different award show including the 2013 American Music Awards, in which he was the host.
 Pitbull has performed as a featured artist on the remixes of other hit singles.
 He was chosen by FIFA and Sony Music to write and record “We Are One (Ole Ola)” along with Jennifer Lopez and Claudia Leitte, which served as the official song of the 2014 FIFA World Cup. (read the complete article at Wikipedia)